espocrm/documentation/user-guide/documents.md

 Document Folder is a separate entity type, hence an access can be controlled by ACL.

 To be able to search documents in all sub-folders you need to switch to the expanded mode in the context menu next to the root folder.

+## Sending in email

+While composing an email, there is the ability to add a certain document as an attachment.

+## Creating from email attachment

+Available since version 5.9.0.

+It's possible to create a document from an email attachment.
+On the email detail view from the dropdown at top-right corner click *Create Document*.
+The email should have at least one attachment.